Appearance

 Slicing

-return the beginning of the array up to position (inclusive)Array#from
+Array#toreturn the beginning of the array up to position (inclusive)Array#fromreturn the tail of the array from position (inclusive)Hash#sliceselect keys from a hash

 Iterator